SethMinor/Elongated-Torus/README.md

 # Elongated-Torus
-Repo for MatLab material.
+Repo for MATLAB material.

 ## *vortex_simulation.m*
 > Driver code for vortex simulation; choose how many vortices you'd like to see the dynamics of here, as well as their starting locations (isothermal coordinates).

 ## *jacobitheta1.m* and *Djacobitheta1.m*
-> Crude MATLAB function files to compute the first several terms (double precision is usually reached before a truncation of 15 or so terms) of the first Jacobi theta function and its derivative.
+> Function files to compute the first several terms (double precision is usually reached before a truncation of 15 or so terms) of the first Jacobi theta function and its first derivative.

 ## *vortex_velocity.m* and *complexpotential.m*
 > MATLAB functions that computes the physical velocity of a set of vortices and their corresponding complex potential function, respectively, using a relation involving Jacobi theta functions is used (see [_Fetter et. al._](https://journals.aps.org/pra/pdf/10.1103/PhysRevA.101.053606?casa_token=Y-7DK7Ny6GYAAAAA%3A6d0WPKGSS2jhegscwXxLSe6u0O6XRoSd-A1o1ET2RzNMRYmkRlpXAkEkiH7Ydck_I-JDhGq016_pfQ) for more details).

 ## *hamiltonian.m*
 > This function computes the total energy of a system of vortices; it also returns classical, quantum and surface curvature contributions.

+## *hamiltonian_contours.m*
+> Contours and isosurfaces of vortex dipole Hamiltonian.

 ## *plotwrapped.m*
 > A MATLAB function to plot data wrapped on the surface of a torus nicely (based on MATLAB's `wrapToPi` command).